JonLiu024/Conservatory-Donation-Management-App/README.md

 - As a user I want to know the total funding required for animals of each conservation status
 - As a feature the system will automatically remove the animals whose raised funds has exceeded the target funding.
 The extra funds collected in the last donation will be transferred to a wildlife that has the least funding and have the most concerned conservation status
 (I have not accomplished this feature, but intended to develop it in the next phase )
+- As a user, I want to be reminded to save all the added wildlife, donations records and donor list when I select the quit option from the application menu.
+- As a user, when I start the application, I want to be given the option to load the previously saved conservation site and restore all the list of wildlife, funding pregressions, donors and donation records.